GrabarzVIII/UdemyWebDevelopmentCoursesAnalysis/README.md

 Listed the most frequently reviewed courses in the "Beginner Level" category.

-### 4. Temporal Trends:

-#### Seasonality in Published Courses:

-Investigated whether there is seasonality in the number of published courses.

-#### Course Popularity by Day and Hour:

-Explored the popularity of courses based on the day of the week and hour of publication.

 ### Additional Observations:

 - No clear correlation between course prices and the number of subscribers or reviews.
 - Courses priced at 185 tend to have the highest average number of subscribers and reviews.
 - Free courses attract, on average, three times more subscribers than paid courses.
-- No significant correlation between the number of published courses and quarters.
 - No evident correlation between the number of published lectures and the number of subscribers.
 - Courses categorized as "All Levels" and "Beginner Levels" enjoy the highest popularity.
-- Uniform distribution in the number of courses published each month.
-- Thursday and Friday are the best days for course publication.
-- Optimal publication hours: 8, 12, 13, 14, with Friday at 8 being the most effective.

 ## Technologies Used: